yiisoft/yii2/docs/guide/tutorial-mailing.md

 ```

 > Note: each 'mailer' extension comes in 2 major classes: 'Mailer' and 'Message'.
 'Mailer' always knows
   the class name and specific of the 'Message'.
-Do not attempt ot instantiate 'Message' object directly -
+Do not attempt to instantiate 'Message' object directly -
   always use `compose()` method for it.

 You may also send several messages at once: